hcneuj/hcneuj.github.io/packages.md

 ## Requirements

 For importing into your python workspace:
+- `numpy`
-  - numpy
+- `pandas`
-  - pandas
+- `os`
-  - odeint from scipy.integrate
+- `odeint` from `scipy.integrate`
-  - differential_evolution from scipy.optimize
+- `differential_evolution` from `scipy.optimize`
-  - Counter from collections
+- `Counter` from `collections`
-  - matplotlib
+- `matplotlib`

 For running functions within this package:
 - ODE model (you need to pre-specify your ODE model)
 - Time series data (this package was written for ODE models dealing with data that has a time component)
 - Data from different treatment groups needs to be separated out before running anything
 - Initial conditions for all ODE equations

 ## Using this Package